 - Tailor your cover letter and resume to the field and type of role, with specific tweaks that relate to the specific job to which you are applying.

 - Build and work your network.
 Keep online applications to a minimum, e.g., 10% of your overall job search.
 Get out there and create a pipeline of contacts through calls and face-to-face meetings, including informational interviews.

-- Find coursework, individualized study or volunteer opportunities, or look for ways to supplement your current job, to get you closer to your end goals.
+- Find coursework, individualized study or volunteer opportunities, or look for ways to grow or supplement your current job, to increase your relevant skills and get you closer to your end goals.

 Anne Marie Segal is a career and leadership coach, author and resume writer for attorneys, executives and entrepreneurs.
-Her book on job interviews, Master the Interview, includes an entire chapter devoted to building one’s job search network.
+Her book on job interviews, Master the Interview, includes a chapter devoted to building one’s job search network.

 Image above from Shutterstock.